United States Army Special Forces

-The United States Army Special Forces (SF), colloquially known as the "Green Berets" due to their distinctive service headgear, are a special operations force of the United States Army.
+The United States Army Special Forces (SF), colloquially known as the "Green Berets" due to their distinctive service headgear, is a branch of the United States Army Special Operations Command (USASOC).

-The Green Berets are geared towards nine doctrinal missions: unconventional warfare, foreign internal defense, direct action, counterterrorism, counterinsurgency, special reconnaissance, information operations, counterproliferation of weapons of mass destruction, and security force assistance.
+The core missionset of Special Forces contains five doctrinal missions: unconventional warfare, foreign internal defense, direct action, counterterrorism, and special reconnaissance.
 The unit emphasizes language, cultural, and training skills in working with foreign troops; recruits are required to learn a foreign language as part of their training and must maintain knowledge of the political, economic, and cultural complexities of the regions in which they are deployed.
 Other Special Forces missions, known as secondary missions, include combat search and rescue (CSAR), counter-narcotics, hostage rescue, humanitarian assistance, humanitarian demining, peacekeeping, and manhunts.
 Other components of the United States Special Operations Command (USSOCOM) or other U.S. government activities may also specialize in these secondary missions.
-The Special Forces conduct these missions via seven geographically focused groups.
+The Special Forces conduct these missions via five active duty groups, each with a geographic specialization; and two National Guard groups that share multiple geographic areas of responsibility.
 Many of their operational techniques are classified, but some nonfiction works and doctrinal manuals are available.

-As special operations units, Special Forces are not necessarily under the command authority of the ground commanders in those countries.
-Instead, while in theater, SF units may report directly to a geographic combatant command, USSOCOM, or other command authorities.
-The Central Intelligence Agency's (CIA) highly secretive Special Activities Center, and more specifically its Special Operations Group (SOG), recruits from U.S. Army Special Forces.
-Joint CIA–Army Special Forces operations go back to the unit MACV-SOG during the Vietnam War, and were seen as recently as the War in Afghanistan (2001–2021).
+Special Forces have a longstanding and close relationship with the Central Intelligence Agency (CIA), tracing their lineage back to the agency's predecessors in the OSS and First Special Service Force.
+The CIA's highly secretive Special Activities Center, and more specifically its Special Operations Group (SOG), recruits from U.S. Army Special Forces.
+Joint CIA–Army Special Forces operations go back to the unit MACV-SOG during the Vietnam War, and were seen as recently as the war in Afghanistan (2001–2021).